nkmrtty/trie-search/README.md

 strings 279
 ```

-* The text is from the 1st sentence of [https://en.wikipedia.org/wiki/Trie](https://en.wikipedia.org/wiki/Trie).
+* The text is the 1st sentence of [https://en.wikipedia.org/wiki/Trie](https://en.wikipedia.org/wiki/Trie).
 For normalization, remove capitalizations and add single white space before/after symbols.
 * `search_all_patterns` returns an iterator.
 Each searched pattern is represented as a tuple `(pattern_string, pattern_start_index)`.
 The results are sorted by the start index.
-If you want to get the result as `list`, use `list` function as follow:
+If you want to get the result as a `list` object, use `list` function as follow:

 	```python
 	>>> patterns = list(trie.search_all_patterns(text))